christiefhyang/Become-A-Technical-Founder-2025/README.md

 **Hello World!
 Welcome to the master class of becoming a technical founder.**

 On this README page, I summarize everything I think it's the most important to learn to become a technical founder.
-I also link the notes I have to directly to the contents.
-To achieve efficiency of learning everything you need, there are 3 key areas I believe every technical founders should focus on:
+I also link the notes I have directly to the contents.
+To achieve efficiency of learning everything you need, there are 3 key areas I believe every technical founders should spend most of time focus on:

 **1) FINANCE**
 **2) SOFTWARE**